rancher/windows/docs/kubernetes/provisioning/repositories.md

 The run file itself typically just runs the underlying `k3s` or `rke2` installation process the same way that users are instructed to do so to manually provision those clusters in the docs.

-System Agent Installer images are typically built from [`scratch`](https://hub.docker.com/_/scratch) since they are only pulled by System Agent to extract the files; once extracted, the image is never executed since the command is run on the host.
+System Agent Installer images are typically built from [`scratch`](https://hub.docker.com/_/scratch) since they are treated as an [**OCI Artifact**](https://edu.chainguard.dev/open-source/oci/what-are-oci-artifacts/); this means that they are only pulled by System Agent to extract the files.
+Once extracted, the image is never executed since the command is run on the host.

 For more information on how this "one-time instruction" is executed within Provisioning V2, see the [System Agent](./system_agent.md) docs.